telefonicaid/iotagent-node-lib/README.md

 * **name** (mandatory): id of the attribute in the target entity in the Context Broker.
 * **type** (mandatory): name of the type of the attribute in the target entity.

+Some transformation plugins also allow the use of the following optional attributes:
+* **expression**: indicates that the value of the target attribute will not be the plain value or the measurement, but an expression based on a combination of the reported values.
+See the [Expression Language definition](doc/expressionLanguage.md) for details
+* **entity_name**: the presence of this attribute indicates that the value will not be stored in the original device entity but in a new entity with an ID given by this attribute.
+The type of this additional entity can be configured with the `entity_type` attribute.
+If no type is configured, the device entity type is used instead.
+* **entity_type**: configures the type of an alternative entity.

+See the transformation plugins Section for more details.

 #### API Actions
 ##### POST /iot/devices
 Provision a new device in the IoT Agent's device registry.
 Takes a Device in JSON format as the payload.